 The DNA repair hub module is linked to a module associated with response to DNA damage.
-It contains five genes: CTF4, ESC4, MMS1, MMS22, and Rt101.
+It contains five genes: CTF4, ESC4, MMS1, MMS22 and Rt101.
 The last four genes are part of the cullin-RING ubiquitin ligase complex (GO:0031461).
-The last three genes were shown to form a complex that stabilizes the replication during replication stress (47,48).
+The last three genes were shown to form a complex that stabilizes the replisome during replication stress (46,47).
 The CTF4 gene is related to DNA repair and DNA replication initiation according to its GO annotations.
 The link suggests that this complex might work together with the DNA repair module for coping with damaged replication forks.
-Interestingly, the two MMS genes were originally detected in MMS sensitivity tests but are not expected to be required for double-stranded repair (48).
-The RAD52 module (RAD51, RAD52, and RAD59), is related to double-stranded DNA damage repair (49), and is linked both to the DNA damage repair module and to the DNA damage response module, suggesting these modules work together in the same pathway as a result of DNA damage to cope both with damaged replication forks and with double-stranded DNA breaks.
-The fourth linked module contains three genes of the Ski complex (SKI2, SKI5, and SKI7).
-These genes are involved in 3-5 RNA degradation in the cytoplasmatic exosome (50,51).
+Interestingly, the two MMS genes were originally detected in MMS sensitivity tests but are not expected to be required for double-stranded repair (47).
+The RAD52 module (RAD51, RAD52 and RAD59) is related to double-stranded DNA damage repair (48) and is linked both to the DNA damage repair module and to the DNA damage response module, suggesting these modules work together in the same pathway as a result of DNA damage to cope both with damaged replication forks and with double-stranded DNA breaks.
+The fourth linked module contains three genes of the SuperKiller (SKI) complex (SKI2, SKI5 and SKI7).
+These genes are involved in 3-5 RNA degradation in the cytoplasmatic exosome (49,50).
 Our analysis suggests that this complex might also be involved in response to DNA damage.
-Previous studies have shown that RNA degradation cytoplasmatic genes might play a role in DNA damage response separately from their cytoplasmatic activity (52,53).
-The suggested roles of RNA degradation genes in DNA damage response include DNA stability and telomere stability related functionality (52), mediating the assembly of multi-protein complexes in double-stranded breaks (53), and specific mRNA degradation upon DNA damage (54).
-Hence, our findings match prior studies, and strengthen the role of the SKI complex in the response to DNA damage.
+Previous studies have shown that RNA degradation cytoplasmatic genes might play a role in DNA damage response separately from their cytoplasmatic activity (51, 52).
+The suggested roles of RNA degradation genes in DNA damage response include DNA stability and telomere stability related functionality (51), mediating the assembly of multiprotein complexes in double-stranded breaks (52) and specific mRNA degradation on DNA damage (53).

+Hence, our findings match prior studies and strengthen the role of the SKI complex in the response to DNA damage.